NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 file: ``npb/tests/config/ladee.xml``.

-In any which way, and as mentioned before, generating the configuration file will be a one time effort, for which the NAIF NPB developer can assist you.
+In any which way, and as mentioned before, generating the configuration file should be a one time effort, for which the NAIF NPB developer can assist you.
-After the configuration file has been setup for the first release, later updates will most probably be limited to:
+After the configuration file has been setup for the first release, it can be used with limited changes for all subsequent releases.
+Changes will probably be limited to:

    * updated spiceds name and/or location
    * updated directories
    * addition of kernel_list elements
    * meta-kernel updates
+   * new archive producer.